Azure/terraform-azurerm-avm-res-avs-privatecloud/examples/full_gen_2/_header.md

 # Full AVS example with Vnet ExpressRoute Gateway

-This example demonstrates most of the deployment inputs using a single Azure VMware Solution private cloud with the following features and supporting test resources:
+This example demonstrates most of the deployment inputs using a single Azure VMware Solution Gen 2 private cloud with the following features and supporting test resources:

     - A 3-node management cluster and an additional 3-node cluster
     - The HCX Addon enabled with the Enterprise license sku